Hopeson-Jockiel/alx-project-0x00-setup/README.md

 - `/landing` → Landing page (`pages/landing.tsx`)
 - `/about` → About page (`pages/about.tsx`)

+## Using Components

+The Card component was reused multiple times on the landing page to demonstrate component reusability in a Next.js application.

 ## Rendering Components

 Reusable UI components were created in the `components` directory.